Scott Walker blames young voters for GOP’s losses in Wisconsin, but offers few solutions for winning them back

 The 2022 Youth Poll by the Harvard Kennedy School Institute of Politics offers some clues as to where Republicans might be running into trouble with those between the ages of 18 and 29.

-Conducted last fall, the survey found that the most important issue to young voters in the run up to the midterms was inflation, with combating high prices serving as something most Americans, regardless of age or political affiliation, agree is an issue.
+Conducted last fall, the survey found that the most important issue to young voters in the run-up to the midterms was inflation, with combating high prices serving as something most Americans, regardless of age or political affiliation, agree is an issue.

 Beyond inflation though, the rest of the issues listed as priorities for young voters suggest that Republicans are likely to continue losing with this demographic, barring a dramatic change of approach.